taraw28/ling567-22wi-bcj/labs/lab8/README.md

     - went from 17 trees to 29 trees
   - added PRON - to loc-pp
     - went from 29 trees to 6 trees
+  - removed qeq & [ LARG #larg ] and LTOP #larg
+  - added PRON - to basic-bare-np-phrase
+    - went from 6 down to 2 trees
+  - added basic-head-opt-subj := basic-head-opt-subj-phrase. back in
+    - went from 2 trees to 14 trees
+    - added SPEC < > to mother of noun-pred
+      - went from 14 to 2 trees!!
 - added case pc flag to q-pronoun
   ```
   q-pronoun-noun-lex := wh-pronoun-noun-lex &